netosts/sql-cheat-sheet/README.md

     CONCAT(
         CASE
             WHEN DATA_TYPE IN ('varchar', 'char', 'date', 'character varying', 'timestamp', 'timestamp without time zone', 'text') THEN 'string'
-            WHEN DATA_TYPE IN ('int', 'double', 'decimal', 'bigint') THEN 'number' WHEN DATA_TYPE IN ('tinyint') THEN 'boolean'
+            WHEN DATA_TYPE IN ('int', 'double', 'decimal', 'bigint', 'integer', 'numeric') THEN 'number' WHEN DATA_TYPE IN ('tinyint') THEN 'boolean'
             WHEN DATA_TYPE IN ('json') THEN 'object'
             ELSE DATA_TYPE -- For other data types, just return the original SQL data type